Chart Color Schemes

 Kiama Downs - Minnamurra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kiama Downs - Minnamurra's dwelling structures, as per the latest Census, comprised 91.5% houses and 8.5% other dwellings.
-In comparison, Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
-Home ownership in Kiama Downs - Minnamurra was 48.1%, with mortgaged dwellings at 38.5% and rented ones at 13.4%.
+Kiama Downs - Minnamurra's dwelling structure, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
+Home ownership in Kiama Downs - Minnamurra stood at 48.1%, with mortgaged dwellings at 38.5% and rented ones at 13.4%.
 The median monthly mortgage repayment was $2,300, higher than Non-Metro NSW's average of $2,167.
-Median weekly rent in Kiama Downs - Minnamurra was $490, compared to Non-Metro NSW's $430.
-Nationally, Kiama Downs - Minnamurra's mortgage repayments were significantly higher at $2,300, while rents were substantially above the national average of $375.
+Median weekly rent in the area was $490, compared to Non-Metro NSW's $430.
+Nationally, Kiama Downs - Minnamurra's median monthly mortgage repayment exceeded the Australian average of $1,863, and median weekly rent was substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing